capsoid/hab/README.md

 ## Content

-Currently, here is the only file - **general-ideas.md**.
-The file lists general ideas and directions on the project.
+- **general-ideas.md** - the file lists general ideas and directions on the project;
+- **flight-model** - equations and calculations on balloon motion.